 - Lost income if your injury prevents you from working for an extended period of time or permanently

 - Lost earning capacity if your injury renders you unable to return to your previous level of employment and pay

 - Property damages to repair your vehicle, home, or any other property damaged in the accident

 Your attorney may also pursue damages for non-monetary losses.
 This may include both the physical and emotional trauma you have suffered.
 It may also take into account how your injury has negatively affected your quality of life.

 Loved ones may also pursue compensatory damages in limited circumstances.
 Your attorney may also seek punitive damages to further punish a grossly negligent party.

 Timeline of a Personal Injury Case

-After meeting with our attorneys, they will begin to investigate the accident and review the medical records.
-This will help them establish whether you have a case, and determine the extent of compensation to which you may be entitled.
-At this time, your attorney may decide to file a lawsuit, or attempt to negotiate a settlement before filing a claim.
+After meeting with our attorneys, they will begin to investigate the accident and review your medical records associated with your injury.
+This will help them establish whether you have a case and determine the extent of compensation to which you may be entitled.
+At this time, our attorneys may decide to file a lawsuit or attempt to negotiate a settlement before filing a claim.
 If a suit is filed, the discovery process will begin.
-This process involves both sides investigating the evidence that the other possesses.
+This process involves an investigation of the evidence both parties possess.

 As the discovery period ends, attorneys can initiate negotiation of a settlement.
-If both parties cannot agree to a settlement, the case will go to trial.
+If both parties cannot come to an agreement on a settlement, the case will proceed to trial.